-The cycle time of the device is improved by increasing the maximum acceleration speed and maximum speed.
+The cycle time of the device is improved by increasing the maximum speed and acceleration speed.

 Please keep this manual safe for future use.
 It will be necessary to refer to this manual along with the operation manuals for other electric actuators, teaching box, and controller setting software at installation and fault finding.